microsoft/pxt-arcade/docs/courses/csintro/arrays/string.md

 # Activity: Arrays of Strings

 In the previous lesson, we learned that arrays can be used to keep track of an indefinite number of values of the same type, as well as some of the basic ways in which developers can interact with the arrays.
-It is important to remember, though, that they can be used with any variables you need to keep track of, not simply with numbers.
+It is important to remember, though, that they can be used with any variables you need to keep track of, not just with numbers.

 In this activity, we will identify some ways in which we can use arrays of strings, and explore other ways in which we can use arrays.

 In this activity, students will:
 * Interact with string arrays